 Skip to main content

 Wealth managers are increasingly deciding whether the time has come to embark on meaningful digital transformations.
 Observing the industry and its future trajectory, a growing number of firms are expected to redefine their value propositions and supporting business models to become more customer-centric and deliver greater customer value.
 Wealth managers have historically differentiated on product set and quality of delivery, but firms for which customer value is the primary differentiator are likely to be 60% more profitable than their counterparts1.
-In this context, how can wealth management firms capitalize on the opportunity?
+In this context, how can wealth management firms capitalise on the opportunity?

 Leverage digital to enhance customer value

-Organizations that improve their digital capabilities by focusing on the following battlegrounds are likely to gain a competitive advantage, driving client retention and revenue growth for many years to come.
+Organisations that improve their digital capabilities by focusing on the following battlegrounds are likely to gain a competitive advantage, driving client retention and revenue growth for many years to come.

 Offer effective hybrid advice

-Customers now want to build relationships with organizations that provide a mix of traditional human advice and innovative digital capabilities.
+Customers now want to build relationships with organisations that provide a mix of traditional human advice and innovative digital capabilities.
 Research shows that digital advisers are currently managing US$2-3 trillion of assets worldwide, predicted to rise to US$16 trillion by 2025 (three times the total AUM of BlackRock)2, so it’s clear that robo-advisers are here to stay.
 There are many benefits of robo, including self-serve and self-learn capabilities, real-time access to ‘DIY’ investment products and research, automated deal execution and flexibility with fee structures, enabling clients to pay for exactly what they choose.

 Most customers will, however, continue to want to have a qualified financial adviser on hand.
-So, striking the balance between ‘high tech’ and ‘high touch’ will be key for maintaining a compelling value proposition.
+So striking the balance between ‘high tech’ and ‘high touch’ will be key for maintaining a compelling value proposition.

 Simplify client journeys: less is more